argoproj/argo-workflows/docs/metrics.md

 Metrics are also ephemeral, meaning there is no guarantee that they will be persisted for any amount of time.
 If you need a way to view and analyze historical data, consider the [workflow archive](workflow-archive.md) or reporting to logs.

+### Default Controller Metrics

+There are several controller-level metrics.
+These include:

+* `workflows_processed_count`: a count of all Workflow updates processed by the controller
+* `count`: a count of all workflows currently accessible by the controller by status
+* `operation_duration_seconds`: a histogram of durations of operations
+* `error_count`: a count of certain errors incurred by the controller
+* `queue_depth_count`: the depth of the queue of workflows or cron workflows to be processed by the controller
+* `queue_adds_count`: the number of adds to the queue of workflows or cron workflows
+* `queue_latency`: the time workflows or cron workflows spend in the queue waiting to be processed

 ### Metric types